peter-avg/peter-avg.github.io/index.md

 I am also very much interested in the use of these technologies for reaching Artificial General Intelligence (AGI).

-I am currently involved in a personal research project that aims to create an expressive DSL to efficiently allow for the interpretation of Abstraction and Reasoning Corpus (ARC) images by humans and LLMs.
+I am currently involved in a personal research project that aims to create an expressive DSL to efficiently allow for the interpretation of Abstraction and Reasoning Corpus (ARC) images as code, by humans and LLMs.
 You can find more about this on the [Erminia](ermnia.md) project page.

 ## Publications